code-inspect-binder/.github/profile/README.md

 Docker images are available on [Docker Hub](https://hub.docker.com/u/meet261).

-In addition to the standard repositories, we also created **flowR-enabled variant** for each project.
+In addition to the standard repositories, we also created **flowR-enabled variants** for each project.
 These include an `.Rprofile` and `postBuild` script that ensure each container launches directly into RStudio with the [flowR](https://github.com/flowr-analysis/rstudio-addin-flowr) package preinstalled and available as an RStudio addin for interactive dependency exploration.

 Repositories follow this naming pattern:
 - Standard: `code-inspect-binder/osf_projectid`